-… is a 1961 Phillip Rhodes designed by and built in Denmark by Danboats “Chesapeake” sloop rigged sailboat.
-She’s been owned, sailed, lived aboard, and beautifully rebuilt and outfitted for the past seven years by two well salted cruising sailors from the Puget Sound.
+… is a 1961 Phillip Rhodes designed, built in Denmark by Danboats “Chesapeake32” sloop rigged sailboat.
+She’s been owned, sailed, lived aboard, and beautifully rebuilt and outfitted for the past 8 years by two well salted cruising sailors from the Puget Sound.

 - L.O.A.
 32 ft.